 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Arkadi Nemirovski is a professor and holds the John Hunter Chair in the Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Arkadi Nemirovski is a professor and holds the John Hunter Chair in the Stewart School of Industrial and Systems Engineering at Georgia Tech.

 Dr. Nemirovski's research interests focus on Optimization Theory and Algorithms, with emphasis on investigating complexity and developing efficient algorithms for nonlinear convex programs, optimization under uncertainty, applications of convex optimization in engineering, and nonparametric statistics.